facebookresearch/EgocentricUserAdaptation/README.md

       the [default config](src/ego4d/config/defaults.py).
 - Then, run evaluation of the pretrain model in [reproduce/pretrain/eval_user_stream_performance](reproduce/pretrain/eval_user_stream_performance), both for the train and test users.
+Do this by setting the *DATA.USER_SUBSET* in the [cfg.yaml](reproduce/pretrain/eval_user_stream_performance/cfg.yaml) to 'test' or 'train'.
 This allows later metrics to be calculated as relative improvement over the pretrain model.
-    - **How to use in later experiments?** Set in the [default config](src/ego4d/config/defaults.py) the properties * TRANSFER_EVAL.PRETRAIN_{TRAIN,TEST}_USERS_GROUP_WANDB* with the corresponding WandB groupname.
-Later runs will use this to get delta results (OAG/HAG).
+    - **How to use in later experiments?** Set in the [default config](src/ego4d/config/defaults.py) the properties *TRANSFER_EVAL.PRETRAIN_{TRAIN,TEST}_USERS_GROUP_WANDB* with the corresponding WandB groupname.
+Later runs will use this to get delta results. (e.g. for OAG automatically, and for HAG in a separate run in [reproduce/hindsight_performance/user_transfer_matrix](/media/mattdl/dualshared/PycharmProjects/EgocentricUserAdaptation/reproduce/hindsight_performance/user_transfer_matrix/run.sh)).

 ### Phase (2): Reproduce Online User-adaptation